rramaswamy2/csv-file-upload-spring-boot/README.md

 ## Run Spring Boot application

-start the mysql DB either as a docker container or from windows mysql client app configure the mysql datasource connection properties in application.properties
+start the mysql DB either as a docker container or from windows mysql client app. if you prefer to run the dockerized mysql, then ensure you have docker desktop installed for tools like docker compose and required docker commands configure the mysql datasource connection properties in application.properties

 ```